SimonRenblad/menth/README.md

 menth is a simple terminal application for practicing mental math.

 ## TODO
-- [ ] escape out of alternate screen reliably
+- [x] escape out of alternate screen reliably
+- [ ] handle del/backspace
 - [ ] reset writing to a set location
 - [ ] add bounded number of rounds
 - [ ] add statistics